xiphiasrex/bg3-convert2toolkit/README.md

 ---
 ## Settings
 - `bg3path`
-  - Path to BG3 install
+  - Path to BG3 installation
 - `compileAux`
-  - 0 or 1 to compile additional UUIDs from Editor projects
+  - 0 or 1 to compile additional UUIDs from Editor projects<br>(recommended to set to 0 after running the first time or when needing to recompile)

 ---